- 1 4 Reasons Why You Might Want a Hybrid Bike

 Why is this important for me?
 Handlebars are critical for your comfort, and choosing the correct ones will influence how you feel on your bike.
 While this may be a trial-and-error process, it’s smart to try out several versions of handlebars until you find what you like.

-While tires are the rubber bit that surround your wheels, wheels are what give the tires structure.
+While tires are the rubber bit that surrounds your wheels, wheels are what give the tires structure.
 Wheels influence the efficiency and durability of your bike.

 Why is this important for me?
 Larger wheels are ideal for those of you who want to cover ground more aggressively, while smaller wheels may be more comfortable and easier to maneuver.